 Tools You’ll Need

-- Nonstick griddle: Having a large, flat space for cooking pancakes is ideal.
-You’ll want to be sure it’s nonstick to avoid a mess.
+- Nonstick Griddle: Having a large, flat space for cooking pancakes is ideal.
+Be sure it’s nonstick to avoid a mess.

 See what other tools will help you make perfect pancakes.

 In a medium bowl, combine the wet ingredients, including egg, oil, yogurt, mashed banana and yogurt.

 In a separate bowl, combine the almond flour, baking powder, baking soda, cinnamon and salt.
 If using protein powder, add that in, too.
 Fold the dry ingredients into the wet ingredients until just combined.
 Be careful, because overmixing is one of the easiest pancake mistakes to make.

 Heat a medium-sized skillet or griddle over medium heat.
 Drop approximately 1/4 cup of batter onto the hot griddle.
 The batter will spread.
 Cook until the top of the pancake is bubbly and the edges appear dry.

 Run your spatula around the outer edge of the pancake to be sure it’s not sticking to the pan.
 Once you can get your spatula under the entire pancake, carefully flip and cook the other side.
 Repeat with remaining batter.

 Using almond flour for these pancakes means that your batter will lack the binding agent known as gluten.
 You may have issues with your pancakes falling apart.
 A good way to fix this is by adding a little bit of additional almond flour to the batter to thicken it and making sure that one side of the pancake is completely cooked before attempting to flip it over.